crazychenz/vinnie.work/website/static/misc/android-notes/6-building-an-apk.md

 ## Building APKs

-Often the analysis of an application we don't have the source code for is trivialized as reverse engineering.
+Performing analysis of an application that we don't have the source code for is often referred to as reverse engineering.
 While software reverse engineering is a succinct description of what you might be doing, I prefer to describe it more as "learning how something works".
 With this kind of principle, it is highly recommended that as an engineer you put yourself in the shoes of the original developer.
 That is to say that you should have a general understanding or baseline of how to build an APK from source code.
+(But not from scratch! ... that is itself a whole other profession.)

-As I said before, I don't mettle with Android Studio, I only work from command line.
+As I said before, I don't mettle with Android Studio.
+I only work from command line whenever reasonable.
 Therefore I won't be describing any Android Studio workflows for the time being.
 Instead, I'll walk through grabbing some APK source code and building it with Gradle.

 Building an APK from scratch affords you several things: